Admidio/admidio/README.md

 - Call the index.php in your Admidio folder and start the update.
 - Update all installed plugins in the folder adm_plugins.

-If you perform an update from version 2.x to version 3.x please read our [special update instructions](https://www.admidio.org/dokuwiki/doku.php?id=en:2.0:update_von_2.x_auf_3.x).
+If you perform an update from version 2.x or 3.x to version 4.x please read our [special update instructions](https://www.admidio.org/dokuwiki/doku.php?id=en:2.0:update_to_version_4).

 ## Contributing